 Why Would You Do This?

-- Because saving money is important.
+- Saving money is important

 How Does Digit Really Work?

-When you connect Digit to your checking account, it starts analyzing your balance and spending overtime.
+When you connect Digit to your checking account, it starts analyzing your balance and spending over time.
 After a few days, Digit will transfer a small amount from your checking account into your Digit account.

 Digit uses an algorithm to determine how much is safe to transfer out of your checking account.
 From my experience, it starts slow and small and as it gets more comfortable with your spending habits it starts to ramp things up.